jakegiltsoff/sassline/README.md

 Set text on the web to a baseline grid with Sass & rems using a responsive modular-scale.

+`Please note this code is p old now and is no longer actively maintained.`

 ## Do one thing well

 Sassline has one aim and one aim only – to spread better typography across the responsive environment of the web.